-\begin{theorem} The set of synchronous local hidden variables strategies on $X\to Y$ is bijective to the set of probability distributions on $Y^X$.
-Given such a probability distribution the associated strategy is: Alice and Bob sample a function $f\in Y^X$ according the specified distribution, and upon receiving $x_A,x_B$ they output $y_A = f(x_A)$ and $y_B = f(x_B)$. \end{theorem}
+\begin{theorem} The set of synchronous classical correlations with input $X$ and output $Y$ is bijective to the collection of probability distributions on the set of functions $X \to Y$.
+Given such a probability distribution, the associated strategy is: Alice and Bob sample a function $f:X\to Y$ according the specified distribution, and upon receiving $x_A,x_B$ they output $y_A = f(x_A)$ and $y_B = f(x_B)$. \end{theorem}

-\begin{corollary} The extreme points of the synchronous local hidden variables strategies on $X\to Y$ can be canonically identified with $Y^X$. \end{corollary}
+\begin{corollary} The extreme points of the synchronous hidden variables strategies from $X$ to $Y$ can be canonically identified with the set of functions $X \to Y$. \end{corollary}

 \begin{corollary} Every synchronous classical strategy is symmetric. \end{corollary}